shreyasrastogi/AzureUserEntraIDApp/README.md

    - **SentimentAnalysisEndpoint**  - Refer to  Sentiment Ananlysis API Endpoint Setup step for this url
    - **SentimentAnalysisApiKey**    - Refer to  Sentiment Ananlysis API Endpoint Setup step for this key
    - **DATABASECONNECTIONSTRING**   - Refer to SQL Database to obtain the connection string
+   - **AzureCommunicationServicesConnectionString** - Refer to Azure Communication service step to obtain the connection string

    **3. Add a custom Domain (Optional)**
    - Click on "Custom Domains"